Skip to main content

 codex-network

-Isolated network for Codex Worker ↔ MCP Gateway
+Isolated network for Agent Worker ↔ MCP Gateway

-The Codex container has no direct database access.
+The Agent container has no direct database access.
 All tool operations flow through the MCP Gateway, which handles credential resolution at runtime.

 How It Works

-Akmatori uses OpenAI Codex CLI in an isolated container to execute AI-powered automation tasks.
+Akmatori uses pi-coding-agent as a multi-provider LLM runtime in an isolated container to execute AI-powered automation tasks.
 When an alert is received or a skill is triggered:

 1